rogerhutchings/github-for-account-managers/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a>

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.
-Use it, fork it, do what you want with it - apart from use it commercially.
+Use it, fork it, do what you want with it - apart from sell it :)